 Like Cleopatra, he was only able to sit on his throne because the Romans allowed him to do so.
 He was what is known as a client King.
 All his power depended on staying friends with the Romans.
 But the problem was, which Romans?
 Back in Rome, the democracy known as a Republic was falling apart and Romans were fighting each other.

-and When Anthony was in Egypt, a young Herod rode across to meet him.
-Anthony confirmed Herod and his brother as rulers of Judea.
+And when Antony was in Egypt, a young Herod rode across to meet him.
+Antony confirmed Herod and his brother as rulers of Judea.
 Herod looked forward to a life of power, wealth and success.

-The two most powerful Romans, Mark Anthony and Octavian, led him into the Senate where he was declared “King of an Ally and Friend of the Roman People.”
-After that, Herod and Mark Anthony went back to the near East and reconquered first Galilee and then Judea.
+The two most powerful Romans, Mark Antony and Octavian, led him into the Senate where he was declared, ‘King of an Ally, and Friend of the Roman People.’
+After that, Herod and Mark Antony went back to the near East and reconquered first Galilee and then Judea.
 Herod was back on his throne in his capital Jerusalem, and even more powerful than before.

-He chose to stay loyal to his old friend Anthony.
+He chose to stay loyal to his old friend Antony.
 Unfortunately, he picked the losing side.
-Anthony and Cleopatra sent their ships into a sea battle against Octavian at Actium in the year 31 BC.
+Antony and Cleopatra sent their ships into a sea battle against Octavian at Actium in the year 31 BC.
 They were totally defeated.
 Both committed suicide.

 Octavian and prosperity